uhhhci/iva-server/README.md

 # UHH Intelligent Virtual Human SDK IVA-SERVER
 The Service Connector enables the Intelligent Virtual Human SDK to reliably connect to various AI cloud services.
+Please note that the usage of the SDK requires ethical & responsible use.
+Details can be found [here](./LICENSE.md).

 It works together with:
 -  ``intelligent-virtual-agent-sdk`` [unity package](https://github.com/uhhhci/intelligent-virtual-agent-sdk)